Community detection in temporal multilayer networks, with an application to correlation networks: Introduction

+In this paper, we address two main issues: (1) the choice of null network and (2) the role of inter-layer edges in multilayer modularity maximization.
+We discuss the first issue in Section \ref{Section4} and the second issue in Section \ref{Section5}.
+Most of our conclusions from Sections \ref{Section4} and \ref{Section5} are applicable to an arbitrary choice of single-layer networks within layers, and we use financial correlation networks as illustrative examples.
+In Sections \ref{Section2} and \ref{Section3}, we give an overview of existing results.

+We give a precise definition of the modularity function for single-layer networks in Section \ref{Section2}, where (importantly) we distinguish between a ``null network'' and a ``null model'' in modularity maximization.
+In Section \ref{Section4}, we discuss the choice of null network for a given application.
 In Section \ref{Section3}, we describe the generalization of single-layer modularity to multilayer networks proposed in \cite{Mucha2010}.
 To date, almost no theory has explained how a multilayer partition obtained with zero inter-layer coupling (which reduces to single-layer modularity maximization on each layer independently) differs from a multilayer partition obtained with nonzero inter-layer coupling.
 In Section \ref{Section5}, we prove several theoretical properties of an optimal solution for the multilayer maximization problem to better understand how such partitions differ and how one can exploit this difference in practice.
-We also describe two implementation issues that arise when using the popular Louvain heuristic \cite{Blondel2008} to solve the multilayer maximization problem, and we suggest ways to mitigate them.
-The results of Section \ref{Section5} are independent of the choice of quality function on individual layers and only depend on the form of the maximization problem.
-Section \ref{Section6} contains a concluding discussion.
+We also describe two computational issues that arise when using the popular Louvain heuristic \cite{Blondel2008} to solve the multilayer maximization problem, and we suggest ways to mitigate them.
+The results of Section \ref{Section5} depend only on the form of the maximization problem and still hold if one uses a quality function other than the modularity quality function, provided it has the same form (e.g., it is valid for ``stability'' \cite{Lambiotte2009, Delvenne2010}).
+We conclude in Section \ref{Section6}.